-At the beginning of trial, the judge instructed the witnesses to remain outside the courtroom until called to testify.
+At the beginning of the trial, the judge instructed the witnesses to remain outside the courtroom until called to testify.
 He also told them not to discuss their testimony with anyone other than the attorneys.

 However, the mother’s sister, her corroborating witness, called her uncle just before testifying.
 She wanted to clarify the date of her uncle’s wedding.
 It was relevant to fixing the time the mother became pregnant.

 After completing the call, the sister testified about the uncle’s wedding.
 The fact that she had violated the exclusionary rule came to the court’s attention.
-The court ruled that the conduct was contrary to the instructions of the Court and inappropriate.
+The court held that the conduct was contrary to the instructions of the Court and inappropriate.
 However, it allowed the testimony to stand.

 The Court of Appeal noted that administration of the exclusionary rule was left to the discretion of the trial judge.
 A ruling admitting testimony will not be disturbed on appeal absent a showing of abuse of discretion and prejudice.

 The Court also noted that the mother’s testimony was substantially identical before and after the telephone call.
 The only possible taint on the witnesses’ testimony related to the exact date of the uncle’s wedding.